HadrienG2/subwoofer/book/src/user-guide/full-measurements.md

 on data from the L1 data cache is mainly limited by floating-point arithmetic performance, rather than memory subsystem performance.
 However...

-- This not true of all benchmarks, for example `fma_full_average` on all-normal inputs from the L1 cache is memory-bound on all CPUs that Subwoofer has been tested against so far.
+- This not true of all benchmarks, for example `fma_full_max` on all-normal inputs from the L1 cache is memory-bound on all CPUs that Subwoofer has been tested against so far.
 - It may not be true on all CPUs because the memory operations do consume some